apache/arrow/docs/source/format/CDataInterfaceStatistics.rst

      - ``false``
      - Statistics key is string.
 Dictionary is used for efficiency.
 Different keys are assigned for exact value and approximate value.
-See also the separated description for statistics key.
+Also see the separate description below for statistics key.
    * - items
      - ``dense_union``